Why the need for change

 Submissions

-Written submissions on the proposed framework were called for and closed on 19 September 2003.
-Thirty-one submissions were received.
+Written submissions on the proposed framework were called for and thirty-one submissions were received.
 The overwhelming majority of submissions were supportive of the proposed pro-arrest, pro-charge, pro-prosecution framework and integrated response to family violence.

 Funding